 Prof Joanne Butt

-Joanne gained her MSc and PhD from Miami University, Ohio in the USA.
+Professor Butt gained her MSc and PhD from Miami University, Ohio in the USA.
 Before joining LJMU, she worked at Sheffield Hallam University in the Centre for Sport and Exercise Sciences.
-Joanne has spent a significant portion of her career working in elite sport as a sport psychologist, including a secondment as Head of Performance Psychology for the English Institute of Sport and an assignment at the London 2012 Olympic Games.
+Professor Butt has spent a significant portion of her career working in elite sport as a sport psychologist, including a secondment as Head of Performance Psychology for the English Institute of Sport and an assignment at the London 2012 Olympic Games.
 She is currently working with individual performers in golf and tennis.
-Joanne also works for the British Equestrian Federation as a practitioner and as part of their youth coach development programme.
-Her research interests include: key psychological constructs that impact on athletes’ performance; the factors influencing athlete development; and understanding how athletes can continue to thrive in pressure environments.
-Joanne has published over 50 journal articles and continues to take a research-informing practice approach to her work and teaching.
+Professor Butt also works for the British Equestrian Federation as a practitioner and as part of their youth coach development programme.
+Her research interests include: key psychological constructs that impact on athletes performance; the factors influencing athlete development; and understanding how athletes can continue to thrive in pressure environments.
+Professor Butt has published over 50 journal articles and continues to take a research-informing practice approach to her work and teaching.

 I enjoy helping our students at LJMU develop on their journey towards becoming a sport psychologist and sharing my research and consultancy experiences along the way.
 I particularly enjoy leading our Applied Sport Psychology research group as part of the Research Institute for Sport and Exercise Sciences (RISES)

 What you can expect from your School

 This programme is based in the City Campus.
 LJMU has invested £35 million in state-of-the-art laboratory facilities for our current and future sport scientists.
 All of our labs are furnished with the latest equipment which enables us to work with our students and partners to enhance our understanding of the science behind human performance and behaviour.

 - a minimum 2:1 honours degree in Sport Psychology, Psychology or a related combined award

 - IELTS score 6.5